fridrichmrtn/zerowaste-topic-models/doc/topic_modeling/modeling_report.md

 <img src="modeling_report_files/figure-gfm/char_tok_histograms-1.png" style="display: block; margin: auto;" />

+From the left plot, we can see that approx. half of the tweets are shorter than 80 chars.
+The right chart shows that 75 % of the tweets consist of 16 words or less.
+As a result, we have smaller & hopefully less cluttered texts.

 ``` r
 # the most frequent tokens
 freq_df = data.frame(doc) %>% data.table::transpose() %>%